asabatep/debian-packages/README.md

 # After adding the repo, keep glib and gtk from debian (if you want zstd dpkg but keep stock glib and gtk)
 echo -ne "Package: $(apt-cache showsrc glib2.0 gtk+3.0|grep " deb "|awk '{print $1}' | xargs)\nPin: origin repo.lol\nPin-Priority: -1\n" | sudo tee /etc/apt/preferences.d/10-repo-lol
 ```

+## retired packages

+### dpkg-zstd

+dpkg-zstd packages for bookworm have been retired as support has been added upstream.